-In 2017, the Supervisory Board as a whole met 12 times.
-Its members met several times with the member(s) of the executive board and the management board team in order to advice and to follow the operations closely.

-Apart from the meetings triggered by the monthly and quarterly results, the following subjects were discussed in depth:
+In 2018, the previous Supervisory Board as a whole met 3 times.
+The new Board as a whole met 3 times, including informal meetings.
+The members of both boards met several times with the members of the Executive Board and other members of management to provide advice and follow operations closely.
+Apart from the meetings to discuss monthly and quartely performance, the following subjects were discussed in depth:

-- " Strategy; meetings with the Executive Board and Management Team members were devoted to all aspects of the chosen strategy, focusing all activities to the FLOW project; - " Product development alignment with the strategy; - " Positioning the hybrid hosting services; - " Remuneration; evaluation personal targets and targets for the performance share plan; - " Evaluation progress on country levels; - " Evaluation of a non-binding offer.
+- " strategy: meetings with the Executive Board and other members of management were dedicated to all aspects of company and product strategy, including the FLOW project: - " Development of the FLOW modules and alignment with the strategy; - " Remuneration: evaluation of personal targets and targets for the performance share plan; - " Evaluation of performance at country level.